baconscript/backboneconf-14-talk/notes/notes.md

 What are those?
 Well, _streams_ are pretty straightforward: a stream is a series of related events and errors that may terminate.
 Here's an example:

     --a---b-c---d--------->

+An event can hold any JavaScript object: boolean, string, number, or something more complex.

 > Maybe it should be something with a more straightforward concept of "error" and "end" than keyboard events.
 I'll think about it.